City of Capitals: History

 Construction of the complex was first proposed in 2003.
 Due to the Capital City complex needed to be built in a quick schedule, a design team was gathered from a span of 11 time zones from Seattle to Moscow.
 An obstacle for planning of the skyscraper was the absence of applicable local building codes since the current codes dated back to 1950 did not apply for tall buildings.
 As a result, codes of the complex were modeled off after British standards, which established high standards for fire safety, such as 4-hour structural fire resistance and the use of 30-minute fire-rated glass.
-According to the schedule, NBBJ and the Arup Group are to focus on completing the structural design while the architectural design is being worked on.
-After this is completed, the design team worked with the Moscow government to fulfill the building codes for the complex.
+According to the schedule, NBBJ and the Arup Group were to focus on completing the structural design while the architectural design was being worked on.
+After this was completed, the design team worked with the Moscow government to fulfill the building codes for the complex.

 Construction of the complex started in 2005.
 The office building which served as a stylobate for the complex was completed in 2008.
 In July 2008, the Moscow Tower surpassed the Naberezhnaya Tower as the tallest building in Russia and Europe.
 In 2009, construction of the complex was completed.
 In 2012, The Shard in London, United Kingdom surpassed Moscow Tower as the tallest building in Europe, but only held that position for a few months as the Capital City complex's neighboring Mercury City Tower surpassed The Shard's height.

 Design

 According to Yuri Starodubtsev of the Capital Group and Joey Myers and Larry Goetz of the NBBJ, the design complex of the Capital City complex was inspired after Vladimir Tatlin's "Corner Counter Relief" (1914).
 Tatlin's work in the early 20th century was to redesign the project in order to accommodate more space.
-One concept approached by Tatlin was a tightly-drawn interstitial shape through the orthogonal geometry of a typical room.
+One concept approached by Tatlin was a tightly drawn interstitial shape through the orthogonal geometry of a typical room.
 The Capital City complex uses this concept by the offset rotation of the tower segments to create a dynamic departure from the square's stability.
 This rotational effect, achieved through a slight cantilever on only two façades of each vertical segment, does not compromise the regularity of the towers’ structure.